Insight

 SMS marketing is an easy way to increase revenue while also creating great customer experiences.
 Here’s everything you need to join the top 1% of SMS marketers.

-This guide shows you how to do all of it.
+This complete guide to SMS marketing shows you how to do all of it.

-We’ll start with the basics, then help you create an SMS marketing strategy, then walk you through sending successful SMS marketing campaigns.
-We’ll end with everyone’s favorite—compliance.
+We’ll start with SMS marketing basics and best practices, then help you create an SMS marketing strategy, then walk you through sending successful SMS marketing campaigns.
+We’ll end with everyone’s favorite—SMS compliance.

 Sound good?
 Feel free to jump around this page as its most helpful for you.